 We all know that KiwiSaver is a retirement savings scheme, but what happens to your account when you turn 65?
-This Answer Room video sets out the options available from 1 July for members aged 65 plus, who will also have been in KiwiSaver for five years.

-Will I be able to take out all my money when I’m eligible to withdraw ?
+Will I be able to take out all my money when I’m eligible to withdraw?

 But you don’t have to take your money out.
 You can leave some or all of your money in your KiwiSaver account.